roryprimrose/roryprimrose.github.io/_posts/2010-04-09-using-lambda-expressions-to-create-generic-exception-handling.md

 When there are several methods on the interface/class, this ends up being a maintenance nightmare and really breaks the DRY principle.

-It then occurred to me that I could use lambda expressions and pass the functions around as Func<T> and Action parameters.
+It then occurred to me that I could use lambda expressions and pass the functions around as Func&lt;T&gt; and Action parameters.
 This resulted in code that looked like the following.

 {% highlight csharp linenos %}
 public String DoSomething(String withSomeValue, Boolean andAnotherValue)